reachraviraju/AmmaPickles-Ecommerce/README.md

 ### How It Works

-1. Customer opens the **AI Custom Pickle Chef**.
+1. Customer opens the **AI Custom Pickle Chef** (requires a saved delivery address first).
-2. Customer describes the pickle they want.
+2. Customer describes the pickle they want in natural language.
-3. Gemini understands the requirements and suggests a suitable recipe.
+3. Gemini understands the requirements and suggests a recipe with quantity and spice specifications.
-4. Customer can continue chatting and make changes.
+4. Customer can continue chatting and adjust preferences.
-5. Once the customer confirms the requirements, the custom order details are saved in MySQL.
+5. Once confirmed, order details, recipe notes, and delivery address are saved to `custom_order_requests`.
-6. Admin can view and manage the custom order from the admin dashboard.

-### Example

-**Customer:**

-> I want 2 kg of spicy mango pickle with extra garlic and less oil.

-**AI Chef:**

-> Sure!
-I recommend a 2 kg spicy mango pickle with extra garlic and reduced sesame oil.
-Would you like the spice level to be medium or extra hot?
+6. Admin reviews requests in the admin panel, calls the customer, agrees on price/advance, and tracks status from `CONFIRMED` → `PREPARING` → `SHIPPED` → `DELIVERED`.

 ### Backend Integration

-* **AI:** Google Gemini 1.5 Flash
-* **API:** Google Generative Language API
+* **AI:** Google Gemini 1.5 Flash (via Google Generative Language API)
-* **Backend:** Spring Boot
+* **Backend:** Spring Boot 3.5.6
-* **Database:** MySQL
+* **Database:** MySQL (Aiven free tier)
-* **Persistence:** Custom order requirements are stored in the `custom_order_requests` table.
+* **Persistence:** Custom orders stored in `custom_order_requests`, chat transcripts in `chat_messages`
-* **Admin:** Custom orders can be viewed and their status can be updated from the admin dashboard.
+* **Admin Management:** Dedicated admin dashboard for reviewing requests, price confirmation, notes, and status progression
+* **Data Hygiene:** Retention cleanup method in `CustomPickleChatService` to purge old chat transcripts
-* **Fallback:** If the Gemini API is unavailable, the system still allows the customer to submit the custom order.
+* **Fallback:** If Gemini API fails or quota runs out, rule-based extraction still saves the custom order safely

 This combines **AI-powered conversation with a real e-commerce ordering workflow**, rather than using AI only as a chatbot.